-Because of the inherent limitations of an assurance engagement, together with the internal control structure it is possible that fraud, error, or non-compliance with laws and regulations may occur and not be detected.
+Because of the inherent limitations of an assurance engagement, together with the internal control structure it is possible that fraud, error, or non-compliance with compliance requirements and regulations may occur and not be detected.

-A reasonable assurance engagement on ABC's Statement of compliance, in all material respects, with the [compliance requirements] as evaluated by the [suitable criteria], at a [specified date] does not provide assurance on whether compliance with the [compliance requirements] will continue in the future.
+A reasonable assurance engagement on ABC's Statement of compliance, in all material respects, with the [compliance requirements] as evaluated by the [suitable criteria], at a [throughout the specified period or as at a specified date] does not provide assurance on whether compliance with the [compliance requirements] will continue in the future.

-[Restricted Use]
+[Restricted Use]61